 The Osho Commune in Pune in India remains an amazing, amazing place with a very strong feeling of Osho and his vision.
 Yes, it’s a long way away, but be open to a visit.
 See here for travel information.

 Osho is not a membership organisation or any kind of sect or cult.
-There are central foundations, set up by Osho, which publish Osho’s books and videos and run the Meditation Resort in Pune.
+There are central foundations, set up by Osho, which publish Osho’s books and videos and run the Meditation Resort in Pune and own the trademarks.
 Though many Osho meditation activities are affiliated with Pune, there is however no one central organisation for all of Osho’s work and certainly nothing whatever that seekers have to belong to.

-Osho says that while in the time of Buddha people could approach Buddha from a spiritual perspective, modern humanity most often needs a psychological starting point, and Osho was the first enlightened master to use Western therapies of all kinds to clear the garbage out of the mind as a preliminary to meditation.
+Osho was the first enlightened master to use Western therapies of all kinds to clear the garbage out of the mind as a preliminary to meditation.
+Osho says that while in the time of Buddha people could approach Buddha from a spiritual perspective, modern humanity most often needs a psychological starting point.
 So, exploring Osho’s world for most people means doing some therapy groups run by sannyasins or others as well as reading and listening to Osho’s discourses and doing the meditations.
 There is no central organisation for these therapies; see links below.

 There are some wonderful and indeed enlightened people running Osho therapies and meditation workshops.
 All bring in their own colouration to Osho’s vision, and resonate most the facet of Osho which they have a natural understanding of.
 By all means enjoy these teachers and therapists to the fullest.
 And remember that the core of Osho’s work is Osho, His methods and His expression.
 You need to connect with that directly.

 Therefore the key thing if you want to explore Osho is to listen to his talks, read his books and do his meditations.